RaveSphere/.github/profile/README.md

 # RaveSphere

-RaveSphere is a PlugDJ Clone project to learn fullstack, DevOps and Kubenetes.
+RaveSphere is a PlugDJ Clone project to learn fullstack, DevOps, Kubenetes and much more.
 Utilizing the MACH architecture.